chrislabarge/chrislabarge.github.io/_posts/coding/2015-03-26-typing-calculator.md

 	bundle exec volt server
 {% endhighlight %}

-Open your browser and put "http://localhost:3000/" in the address bar.
+Open your browser and type "http://localhost:3000/" in the address bar.
 This will bring you to the homepage of your new app.
 The template already includes a login link for in the navigation.
-We won't be needing users to sign up or login for this project so go ahead open the project in your favorite editor and locate the main.html file.
+We won't be needing users to sign up or log in for this project so go ahead open the project in your favorite editor and locate the main.html file.

 {% highlight bash%}